Freiling87/CCU/CCU/Scratchpad.md

 ###				Custom Level Tag List?
 Not so sure about the utility of this.
 I don't think players should need more than 4 level tags.
 - Whenever you have enough in the campaign to make it playable, test it in Player Edition and see if the experience is the same.
+##			H	Config Files
+###				Custom Flag list
+Allow player to name booleans uniquely.
+These should be grouped by Campaign, since that's the only place they're valid.
+The config file should match the name of the campaign, if they allow the same characters.
+###				Custom Level Tag List?
+Not so sure about the utility of this.
+I don't think players should need more than 4 level tags.
+- Whenever you have enough in the campaign to make it playable, test it in Player Edition and see if the experience is the same.
 ##			C	Relationship Refactor
 ###				C	Create SetRelationship(agent, otherAgent, VRelationship)
 Current state is embarrassing